samspi-tech/samspi-tech/README.md

 # 👋 Hey there
-Thank you for visiting my Github!
-My name is Andrea, and I began my journey as a web developer by learning HTML, CSS, and JavaScript through Udemy and FreeCodeCamp courses. </br>
-Discovering how much I enjoyed coding, I decided to take my skills further and enrolled in the Epicode Web Developer Part-Time Bootcamp, all while working a full-time job.

-During the program, I worked on numerous projects both independently and in collaboration with my classmates, gaining hands-on experience and problem-solving skills.
-After eight intensive months of study and practice,
-I successfully completed the program.

-Now, with a solid foundation in web development,
-I’m continuing to expand my knowledge, explore new technologies, and refine my skills through self-directed learning.
+I’m Andrea, a web developer passionate about creating clean, responsive websites.
+With a foundation in HTML, CSS, and JavaScript and hands-on experience from the [Epicode](https://epicode.com/en/) Web Developer Bootcamp, I’m always exploring new technologies to craft better digital experiences.

 ## About me
 🏔️ I love nature and hiking<br>